Caellwyn/south-king-county-opportunity-youth/README.md

 * A map that visualizes which parts of King County are a part of South King County;

 * An update of the estimated number of OY in South King County.
 In addition the estimate, be sure to include a breakdown of the count of OY by Public Use Microdata Area (PUMA) within South King County;
-    + _Note: your supervisor is very interested in these statistics.
-After the third day of project week, they will be conducting a code review to verify your results before you share these statistics with the SRP._

 * An update of the table “Opportunity Youth Status by Age” located on page 2 of the 2016 report “Opportunity Youth in the Road Map Project Region”; and